TRG-230

-The TRG-230 is a guided surface-to-surface missile of 230-mm diameter designed and manufactured by Turkish company Roketsan.
+TRG-230 is a family of guided missiles of 230-mm diameter designed and manufactured by Turkish company Roketsan.
+The original variants are surface-to-surface missiles, and an air-to-surface variant is being tested.
 TRG-230 missiles have a range of 20 km to 70 km and are launched from 230-mm rocket tubes.
-The TRLG-230 variant has laser guidance and its range has been extended to 150 km.
+The TRLG-230 variant has laser guidance.
+The air-launched TRG-230-İHA has a range up to 150 km.

 Synopsis

 The TRG-230 missile is designed to be used against high-priority targets within a range of 20–70 km.
 It can be launched from the Roketsan Multi-Barrel Rocket Launcher and other platforms with compatible interfaces.

 Variants

 TRLG-230

 The TRLG-230 has an additional seeker for laser guidance.
 It can hit targets marked by UAVs and UCAVs.
-Its CEP is down to less than two meters.
+Its CEP is less than two meters.

-The range of the TRLG-230 was extended to 150 km, according to a July 2022 announcement.

 TRG-230-İHA

-An air-to-surface version of the TRG-230 missile was recently developed by Roketsan to be used in UCAVs.
-On 16 December 2022, officials shared the video of Bayraktar Akıncı successfully firing the TRG-230-İHA missile and hitting the target with precision from 100 kilometers away.
+The TRG-230-İHA is an air-to-surface version that is launched from an unmanned aerial vehicle (UAV; İHA).
+After release from a UAV, it free-falls for a while, then autonomously ignites its solid propellant engine.
+It has an effective range of 20 to 150 kilometers, depending on the height and speed at which it is launched.
+Roketsan released a video on 16 December 2022 announcing that a Bayraktar Akıncı UCAV made the first test launch, hitting the target with precision from 100 kilometers away.
+The second test launch, from an Akıncı three months later, hit a target from 140 kilometers.